 The Solutions for Chapter 1, How, When and Where are given below.
 Students should also check NCERT Solutions for Class 8 for other subjects.

 (a) James Mill divided Indian history into three periods – Hindu, Muslim, Christian.

 (b) Official documents help us understand what the people of the country think.

 (c) The British thought surveys were important for effective administration.

 2. What is the problem with the periodisation of Indian history that James Mill offers?

-The problem with the periodisation of Indian History that James Mill offers is the superiority of British shown over Hindu and Muslim.
-James Mill has put Indian History into three periods – Hindu, Muslim and British, claiming that it was necessary to introduce European manners, arts, institutions and laws in India.
+The problem with the periodisation of Indian History that James Mill offers is the superiority of the British shown over Hindus and Muslims.
+James Mill has divided Indian History into three periods – Hindu, Muslim and British, claiming that it was necessary to introduce European manners, arts, institutions and laws in India.

 James Mill’s views have several defects given below:

 a.
 He thought that all Asian societies were at a lower level of civilisation when compared to Europe.

 b.
 According to his telling of history, before the British came to India, Hindu and Muslim despots ruled the country.